 top of page

-Proposed Laurens Land Use Information
+Laurens Land Use Information

 Welcome to the Land Use update information page for the City of Laurens.
 This resource is designed to provide you with information to learn more about our updated Land Use Ordinance—an important part of Laurens' efforts to prepare for the future while preserving its unique identity and charm.